 California will soon require insurers to increase home coverage in wildfire-prone areas

 SACRAMENTO, Calif.
-(AP) — Hundreds of thousands of California homeowners who have failed to find or lost access to home insurance as wildfires in the state become more destructive will once again be able to buy policies under a state regulation announced Monday.
+(AP) — Insurance companies that stopped providing home coverage to hundreds of thousands of Californians in recent years as wildfires became more destructive will have to again provide policies in fire-prone areas if they want to keep doing business in California under a state regulation announced Monday.

-The rule will require home insurers that write policies in the state to offer coverage in high-risk areas, something the state has never done, Insurance Commissioner Ricardo Lara’s office said in a statement.
+The rule will require home insurers to offer coverage in high-risk areas, something the state has never done, Insurance Commissioner Ricardo Lara’s office said in a statement.
 Insurers will have to start increasing their coverage by 5% every two years until they hit the equivalent of 85% of their market share.
 That means if an insurer writes 20 out of every 100 state policies, they’d need to write 17 in a high-risk area, Lara’s office said.

-Major insurers like State Farm and Allstate have said they would stop writing new policies in California due to fears of massive losses from wildfires and other natural disasters.
+Major insurers like State Farm and Allstate have stopped writing new policies in California due to fears of massive losses from wildfires and other natural disasters.

+In exchange for increasing coverage, the state will let insurance companies pass on the costs of reinsurance to California consumers.
+Insurance companies typically buy reinsurance to avoid huge payouts in case of natural disasters or catastrophic loss.
+California is the only state that doesn’t already allow the cost of reinsurance to be borne by policy holders, according to Lara’s office.

+Opponents of the rule say that could hike premiums by 40% and doesn’t require new policies to be written at a fast enough pace.
+The state did not provide a cost analysis for potential impact on consumers.

 “Californians deserve a reliable insurance market that doesn’t retreat from communities most vulnerable to wildfires and climate change,” Lara said in a statement.
 “This is a historic moment for California.”